 A ceramic sealant is a paint protection product which cures into a layer of hard ceramic which is only a few molecules thick.

 We have had many salesmen explain this to us in laymen's terms, because that is the terms on which they understand it.
 In the future we hope to get to interview a chemist who can give us an understanding of exactly how a ceramic sealant work and how one might be different from another.
 But until then we can only explain this to you in layman's terms.

 A ceramic sealant attempts to take advantage of the hardness and durability of ceramic.
 Ceramic coatings aren't new, and I'm sure many of us have seen old metal bath tubs which have been coated with ceramic which have lasted generations.
 This kind of ceramic is baked on at extremely high temperatures which is something you obviously cannot do to your car.

 The challenge then is to find a way to chemically bond the ceramic nano-beads to your car in a way which is effectively permanent.
 We are not entirely sure how the various manufacturers achieve this, but having tried a good number of different products over the years, we can say that not all sealants are the same, don't give the same results, and we are doubtful if some of them actually qualify as "ceramic sealants"

-However, what we can ascertain (after doing some googling for GCSE chemistry revision websites) is that these coatings use Silica Dioxide which is then persuaded into forming covalent bonds with it's self and the surface of your paintwork.
+However, what we can ascertain (after doing some googling for GCSE chemistry revision websites) is that these coatings use Silica Dioxide which is then persuaded into forming covalent bonds with itself and the surface of your paintwork.
 What does this mean exactly?
 It means the SiO2 becomes all fused together because they are sharing electron pairs.
 If that all sounds a bit atomic, it's because it sort of is.
 But what you really need to know is that the ceramic is fusing together in an extremely strong and stable way and creating a genuinely ceramic coating over your paintwork.